HeyuanMingong/llirl/README.md

 * For the Hopper/HalfCheetah/Ant Mujoco domains, the modified Mujoco enviornments are in `myrllib/envs/mujoco/*`

 ### Usage
-* For example, to run the code in the Ant domain where the dynamic environment is contructed by changing the goal velocity, just run the bash script `ant.sh`, also see the usage instructions in the python scripts, `env_clustering.py`, and `policy_training.py`.
+* For example, to run the code in the Ant domain where the dynamic environment is contructed by changing the goal velocity, just run the bash script `ant.sh`, also see the usage instructions in the python scripts `env_clustering.py` and `policy_training.py`.
 * When getting the results in .mat files, plot the results using `data_process.py`.
 For example, the results for `navigation_v3.sh` and `half_cheetah.sh` are as follow:

 navigation_v3 | ant